The Young Turks: The Young Turks with Cenk Uygur

-The first linear television incarnation of the program began as an hour-long show that premiered on Current TV on December 5, 2011.
-Co-created and hosted by Cenk Uygur (who executive produced the series with original program co-creator Dave Koller, with Jesus Godoy, Jayar Jackson and Mark Register serving as producers), the program was co-presented by Ana Kasparian, with Ben Mankiewicz, Michael Shure, Brian Unger, Wes Clark Jr. and RJ Eskow as contributors and correspondents.
-It was filmed at studio facilities in the Los Angeles suburb of Culver City.
+The first linear television incarnation of the program began as an hour-long show which premiered on Current TV on December 5, 2011.
+Co-created and hosted by Cenk Uygur (who executive produced the series with original program co-creator Dave Koller, with Jesus Godoy, Jayar Jackson and Mark Register serving as producers), the program was co-presented by Ana Kasparian with Ben Mankiewicz, Michael Shure, Brian Unger, Wes Clark Jr., and RJ Eskow as contributors and correspondents.
+It was filmed at studio facilities in Culver City, an Los Angeles suburb.

 Current TV announced the launch of a separate television broadcast of The Young Turks on September 20, 2011, with the program intending to air Monday through Friday evenings at 7:00 pm.
 Eastern Time beginning in the fourth quarter of 2011.
 It was the second news and opinion program to air on Current, alongside Countdown with Keith Olbermann, and was part of a strategy to refocus the network's prime time schedule around progressive talk programming (which was followed by the debut of The War Room with Jennifer Granholm in January 2012).
 According to the show's website, the show was titled The Young Turks with Cenk Uygur to differentiate itself from the popular web series.
 For two years, the two separate shows were produced each Monday through Thursday, with a one-hour break between the production airtimes of the television and web shows.
-In a press release, representatives for Current described TYT as "a group of progressive, outspoken journalists and commentators discussing politics and pop culture" and founder Cenk Uygur as bringing a, "uniquely progressive and topical commentary about politics and pop culture."
+In a press release, representatives for Current described TYT as "a group of progressive, outspoken journalists and commentators discussing politics and pop culture" and Uygur as bringing a "uniquely progressive and topical commentary about politics and pop culture."